BimmerBass/CopperChess/README.md

     - Killer moves
     - Quiescence search
         - Delta pruning
-    - 2GB Transposition table.
-(Will be reduced soon)
+    - 1GB Transposition table.
+(Will be reduced when a function that measures the percentage of space used in the transposition table is implemented)
     - MvvLva (Most-valuable-victim Least-valuable-attacker.)
     - Late move reductions
     - Futility pruning